dundalek/lazy-lsp.nvim/README.md

 EOF
 ```

+## Versions

+Nix uses channels to determine which packages and versions are available.
+I recommend to use the `unstable` channel to get the latest versions.

+If you encounter an older version of a language server try to run `nix-channel --update` to update channels.
+See [docs about channels](https://nixos.wiki/wiki/Nix_channels) for more details how to work with channels.

 ## How it works

 `lazy-lsp` registers all available configurations from lspconfig to start LSP servers by wrapping the commands in a [nix-shell](https://nixos.org/manual/nix/unstable/command-ref/nix-shell.html) environment.
 The nix-shell prepares the environment by pulling all specified dependencies regardless of what is installed on the host system and avoids packages clashes.
 The first time a server is run there is a delay until dependencies are downloaded, but on subsequent runs the time to prepare the shell environment is negligeable.